top of page

 Aims of the course.

-To provide students with knowledge, awareness and skills required to be able to sustainably practice as a Level A (SCoPEd) Therapeutic Counsellor in a range of settings.
+To provide counsellors-in-training with knowledge, awareness and skills required to be able to sustainably practice as a SCoPEd Level A Therapeutic Counsellor in a range of settings.

 Upon qualification, you will be certificated for your ability in the following areas:

-• Working ethically and safely as a counsellor.
+• A1 Working ethically and safely within a professional framework.

-• Working within a coherent framework of counselling theory and skills.
+• A4.
+Working within a coherent framework of counselling knowledge and skills.

 What are the main theoretical models?